areaDetector/areaDetector/INSTALL_GUIDE.md

 changed.

 ### Edit RELEASE_PRODS.local
-The definitions for CALC, BUSY, SSCAN, and AUTOSAVE must be specified.
+The definitions for AUTOSAVE, BUSY, CALC, DEVIOCSTATS, and SSCAN, and  must be specified.
 If your versions have the same paths that appear no changes are necessary.
 As described above RELEASE_LIBS.local.$(EPICS_HOST_ARCH) can be used if the ASYN version or path is different for a specific target architecture.
 This is usually not necessary even for building Linux and Windows in the same tree, because only the